icaew-digital-archive/handbook/docs/admin-guides/preservica/reclassification.md

-# Re-Classification Workflow
+# Reclassification Workflow

-The following document outlines the re-classification workflow.
+The following document outlines the reclassification workflow.

-The re-classification workflow downloads assets from the ICAEW Preservica digital archive, using python tools and the sempahore taxonomy each asset is re-classifyed with dublin core metadata.
-Upon completing the dublin core metadata csv, the existing metadata connected to the asset will be deleted.
+The reclassification workflow downloads assets from the ICAEW Preservica digital archive.
+Then using Python tools and the Semaphore taxonomy each asset is re-classified with Dublin Core metadata.
+Upon completing the Dublin Core metadata CSV, the existing metadata connected to the asset will be deleted.
 The new metadata will then be connected to the asset.
 Four tools are used in the workflow, the workflow has two stages.

 Each of these tools require that the operator is within a virtual environment in the relevant directory.